ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 possible using `Parallel.Sequence.unfold`, though it does take more work, requiring a definition of an unfolding state with an operation that splits it in half.

-**[I made a solution for this but unless there's something I missed that would make it _radically_ simpler I'm not sure it makes sense for this tutorial?
-Unless we can use effects.
-I think there's a really cool way to use effects to make it easy-ish.]**